pangeo-forge/pangeo-forge-orchestrator/docs/development_guide.md

 # Development Guide

-This combination guide and step-by-step tutorial walks through the development process from setup of a local dev environment, through making your first PR to `pangeo-forge-orchestrator`.
+This combination guide and tutorial walks through setup of a local dev environment, through making your first PR to `pangeo-forge-orchestrator`.

 **Table of Contents**